m-manu/rsync-sidekick/README.md

 ### How will I benefit from using this tool?

-Using `rsync-sidekick` before `rsrync` makes your backup process significantly faster than using only `rsync` (sometimes even 100x faster if the only changes at _source directory_ are the 3 types mentioned earlier in this article)
+Using `rsync-sidekick` before `rsrync` makes your backup process significantly faster than using only `rsync`.
+Sometimes this performance benefit can even be 100x😲, if the only changes at your _source directory_ are the 3 types mentioned earlier in this article.